-According to the Centers for Disease Control and Prevention (CDC), HIPPA is the federal law that creates national standards to protect sensitive patient health information from being shared without the patient’s consent or knowledge.
-While HIPPA requires businesses and healthcare providers protect your information, sharing your card online may give your information to more than just those you intend.
+According to the Centers for Disease Control and Prevention (CDC), HIPAA is the federal law that creates national standards to protect sensitive patient health information from being shared without the patient’s consent or knowledge.
+While HIPAA requires businesses and healthcare providers protect your information, sharing your card online may give your information to more than just those you intend.

 How to Share Safely on Social Media